 The Shopify vs. Squarespace debate is a close one.
 Both have proven to be excellent platforms for building a website.
 The main differentiating factor lies in the philosophies each chooses to follow—Squarespace is focused more on building beautiful websites whereas Shopify places greater emphasis on the eCommerce engine powering its websites.

 Shopify isn’t too far off when it comes to customizability and design.
-It lets users select from 10 free templates and—after paying an extra $150-350—access more than 50 premium templates.
-There’s also a vast array of themes suited for all types of industries such as clothing, cosmetics, sports, electrical gadgets, and more.
+It lets users select from free and paid templates.
+There’s an array of themes suited for all types of industries such as clothing, cosmetics, sports, electrical gadgets, and more.
 However, if we’re strictly discussing aesthetics, then Squarespace is in a league of its own.

 Aside from everything Shopify offers in terms of design, Squarespace also caters to clients from the creative industry.
 Users can add a more personalized touch to their websites by creating beautiful, static pages thanks to Squarespace’s page editors.